There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate a comprehensive understanding of the basis for, and key developmental principles in, arts education; (2) demonstrate knowledge of key arts concepts, and self-reflection in relation to their professional learning needs in the arts; (3) demonstrate basic competencies in handling simple materials and forms in the arts and music; (4) plan, implement and assess learning activities to support the development of artistic and expressive competencies; (5) integrate art and music ideas, concepts and activities within a wide range of early childhood and primary curriculum areas; (6) demonstrate knowledge of a range of resources, including ICTs that engage primary and early childhood students with the arts; and (7) self-reflect in relation to their professional learning needs in the arts.

-- Indicative assessments in this unit are as follows: (1) performance arts; (2) visual arts; and (3) assembly performance eportfolio.
+- Indicative assessments in this unit are as follows: (1) visual arts and (2) assembly performance eportfolio.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the performance arts, visual arts, and assembly performance eportfolio components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the visual arts and assembly performance eportfolio components.

 - Unit Coordinator(s)